 - Pale or fatty stool

 Following a gluten-free diet is the only treatment for celiac disease.
 Although a gluten-free diet is restrictive, there are effective substitutes for most gluten-containing foods.
-Gluten is also used in some medications.
-Check with your pharmacist to learn what medications you should avoid.
+Gluten is also used in some medications and vitamins, so check with your pharmacist to learn which ones are safe for you to take.